akovalyov/facebook-desktop/README.md

 ## How

 It is possible thanks to atom electron project.
-This app is based on [https://github.com/Aluxian/electron-superkit](really super kit)
+This app is based on (https://github.com/Aluxian/electron-superkit)[really super kit]

-## Is it safe?/I want more details
+## Is it safe?

-Short: Yes, it is.
+Short answer: Yes, it is.

-Long: Basically it is just a webview with single src.
+Long answer: Basically it is just a webview with single src.
 There is no cookies reading/sniffig from app itself.
 Everything is does is just wrapping the facebook website.